- Extra Large Dog Beds for Great Danes – Summary Table

-This bed offers the ultimate support for any dog with joint problems, and any giant breeds who can always use a bit of help when carrying such a big body; providing this much comfort might even prevent painful conditions from developing.
+This dog bed offers the ultimate support for any dog with joint problems, hip dysplasia and mobility issues.
+This would suit any giant breeds who can always use a bit of help when carrying such a big body; providing this much comfort might even prevent painful conditions from developing.

 Big Barker recommends the giant size for Great Danes, however, check the size before purchasing.
 One of our dinky Danes would do just fine on a large sized bed.

 Design – although this is a luxury dog bed, the design is not to everyone’s taste